Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Acknowledgements

 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}, the IPython package \citep{ipython}, NumPy \citep{numpy}, SciPy \citep{scipy}, Numba \citep{numba}, and matplotlib, a Python library for publication quality graphics \citep{matplotlib}.

-JS, AW, and SC received support from NASA through ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555; the Heising-Simons Foundation; and a Hellman Fellowship.
+JS, AW, and SC received support from NASA through ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.
 We performed this work in part at the Aspen Center for Physics, supported by NSF grant PHY-1607611, and at the KITP, supported NSF grant PHY-1748958.
 PFH was provided by an Alfred P. Sloan Research Fellowship, NSF grant \#1715847 and CAREER grant \#1455342, and NASA grants NNX15AT06G, JPL 1589742, 17-ATP17-0214.
-MBK acknowledges support from NSF grant AST-1517226 and CAREER grant AST-1752913 and from NASA grants NNX17AG29G and HST-AR-13888, HST-AR-13896, HST-AR-14282, HST-AR-14554, HST-AR-15006, HST-GO-12914, and HST-GO-14191 from STScI.
+MBK acknowledges support from NSF CAREER award AST-1752913, NSF grant AST-1910346, NASA grant NNX17AG29G, and HST-AR-15006, HST-AR-15809, HST-GO-15658, HST-GO-15901, and HST-GO-15902 from STScI.
 CAFG was supported by NSF through grants AST-1517491, AST-1715216, and CAREER award AST-1652522, by NASA through grant 17-ATP17-0067, and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 We ran simulations using the Extreme Science and Engineering Discovery Environment (XSEDE) supported by NSF grant ACI-1548562, Blue Waters via allocation PRAC NSF.1713353 supported by the NSF, and NASA's HEC Program through the NAS Division at Ames Research Center.